jballi-mla/github-slideshow/_posts/0000-01-02-jballi-mla.md

 layout: slide
 title: "Welcome to our jballi-mla's slide!"
 ---
-This is jballi-mla's new slide
+This is jballi-mla's new slide :tada:
 Use the left arrow to go back!